Women's football in Yemen: Team

-A FIFA recognised senior A team existed in 2006.
-The team had four training sessions a week.
-In 2006, the country also had a FIFA-recognised under-18 team who also had four training sessions a week.
-Neither team played a game between 2002 and 2006.
-The teams were still around in 2009.
-In March 2012, the team was not ranked in the world by FIFA.
+A FIFA recognised national team setup existed in 2006, which had four training sessions a week.
+In 2006, the country also had an under-18 program which also had four training sessions a week.
+However, no teams representing Yemen played a game between 2002 and 2006.
+The national team setup still existed in 2009.
+By 2024, Yemen still had not played a women's international match and was not ranked in the world by FIFA.